geosolutions-it/MapStore2/docs/developer-guide/externalized-configuration.md

 ### Database Connection

-Creating a file in `geostore-datasource-ovr.properties` file, it will be used and override the current
+If you create a file in the datadir called `geostore-datasource-ovr.properties` , it will be used and override the current

 *Example:*